mittinatten/freesasa/README.md

 increases the speed of the Shrake & Rupley algorithm significantly (10
 % or so), as compared to the standard "-O2".
 There seems to be no measurable effect on Lee & Richards.

+To enable gcov to measure coverage of tests, run `./configure --enable-gcov`.